Dubai has a reputation as a city of glitz and glamour, but what does it really cost to visit Dubai?

 Is there VAT in Dubai?

-In January 2018, VAT (Value Added Tax) was introduced by the UAE government at 5%.
+In January 2018, the UAE government introduced VAT (Value Added Tax) at 5%.
 VAT should be included in the price you pay for any goods and services in Dubai and the United Arab Emirates.

 You can get the VAT Refunded on certain purchases via the Tax Refund for Tourists Scheme – learn more here.